ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

 Composability can be achieved applying the process described in {{interpreting}}.
-This process is inherently complex and composability is not one of the explicit goal of this specification.
+This process is inherently complex, and composability is not an explicit goal of this specification.

 Well-designed schemas do not usually have more than 3 or 4 nested levels.
-This means that, when needed, it is possible to assemble and optimize an instance context (see {{interpreting}}) at design time and set the value of x-jsonld-context manually
+This means that, when needed, it is possible to assemble and optimize an instance context (see {{keywords}}) at design time and use it to valorize x-jsonld-context (see {{ex-redundant-context}}).

-Once a context is assembled, the RDF data can be generated using the algoritms described in [JSONLD-11-API] for example through a library.
+Once a context is assembled, the RDF data can be generated using the algorithms described in [JSONLD-11-API] for example through a library.

 ~~~ python